pri-Mohanty/subnuclear-sherlock/README.md

 ---

-### Experiment 4 — Physical Interpretation: Why can a single token encode a global quantity?
+### Experiment 4  -Physical Interpretation: Why can a single token encode a global quantity?

-This result is not anomalous — it is physically meaningful.
+This result is not anomalous  -it is physically meaningful.
 The explanation lies in the kinematics of 2-body decay.

 In the signal class, both particles are decay products of the same parent at rest: